tomjp90/Final_Project/README.md

 This project utilises Machine Learning to predict Melbourne property prices.
 It provides a simple resource for prospective property buyers to value listings they have found on Domain.com.au.
 The web app scrapes property information from a provided Domain URL, appending crime and location information to the scraped data.
 The model then predicts a value for the property based on the listing information it receives.

-The XGBRegressor model from the XGBoost library was utilised for this project.
-Two versions of the model were created to accomodate the variation in property information included on Domain.

-Model 1 was trained on the following features:
-1. Number of Bedrooms
-2. Number of Bathrooms
-3. Number of Car Spaces
-4. Property Type (Unit, Townhouse, House)
-5. Year of sale
-6. Month of sale
-7. Suburb Crime Rate
-8. Distance from CBD
-9. Land Size

-Model 2 was trained on the following features:
-1. Number of Bedrooms
-2. Number of Bathrooms
-3. Number of Car Spaces
-4. Property Type (Unit, Townhouse, House)
-5. Year of sale
-6. Month of sale
-7. Suburb Crime Rate
-8. Distance from CBD

 ## Heroku deployment

 The project has been deployed to Heroku and is available [here](https://melbpricepredictor.herokuapp.com/)